dice-group/dice-sparse-map/README.md

 The sparse-map library is a C++ implementation of a memory efficient hash map and hash set based on [tsl::sparse_map](https://github.com/Tessil/sparse-map).
 We added support for fancy pointers.
 It uses open-addressing with sparse quadratic probing.
 The goal of the library is to be the most memory efficient possible, even at low load factor, while keeping reasonable performances.
 You can find an [article](https://smerity.com/articles/2015/google_sparsehash.html) of Stephen Merity which explains the idea behind `google::sparse_hash_map` and this project.

-Four classes are provided: `Dice::sparse_map::sparse_map`, `Dice::sparse_map::sparse_set`, `Dice::sparse_map::sparse_pg_map` and `Dice::sparse_map::sparse_pg_set`.
+Four classes are provided: `dice::sparse_map::sparse_map`, `dice::sparse_map::sparse_set`, `dice::sparse_map::sparse_pg_map` and `dice::sparse_map::sparse_pg_set`.
 The first two are faster and use a power of two growth policy, the last two use a prime growth policy instead and are able to cope better with a poor hash function.
 Use the prime version if there is a chance of repeating patterns in the lower bits of your hash (e.g. you are storing pointers with an identity hash function).
 See [GrowthPolicy](#growth-policy) for details.

-A **benchmark** of `Dice::sparse_map::sparse_map` against other hash maps may be found [here](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).
-The benchmark, in its additional tests page, notably includes `google::sparse_hash_map` and `spp::sparse_hash_map` to which `Dice::sparse_map::sparse_map` is an alternative.
+A **benchmark** of `dice::sparse_map::sparse_map` against other hash maps may be found [here](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).
+The benchmark, in its additional tests page, notably includes `google::sparse_hash_map` and `spp::sparse_hash_map` to which `dice::sparse_map::sparse_map` is an alternative.
 This page also gives some advices on which hash table structure you should try for your use case (useful if you are a bit lost with the multiple hash tables implementations in the `tsl` namespace).

 ### Key features

 - Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
-If you use CMake, you can also use the `Dice::sparse_map::sparse_map` exported target from the [CMakeLists.txt](CMakeLists.txt).
+If you use CMake, you can also use the `dice::sparse_map::sparse_map` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Memory efficient while keeping good lookup speed, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for heterogeneous lookups allowing the usage of `find` with a type different than `Key` (e.g. if you have a map that uses `std::unique_ptr<foo>` as key, you can use a `foo*` or a `std::uintptr_t` as key parameter to `find` without constructing a `std::unique_ptr<foo>`, see [example](#heterogeneous-lookups)).
 - No need to reserve any sentinel value from the keys.